JorjaFox/website/_posts-old-blog/2012-10-11-code-blue-plate-special-screencaps-recap.md

 On the other hand, that's exactly why I feel this is a great Sara episode.
 Her half was knocked out of the park.
 Sara was very shades of "One-Hit Wonder" and "Too Tough To Die" where she chased that rabbit, even if it wasn't the right one.
 Unlike "Sex, Lies, and Larvae" however, Sara's cool was lost in a very controlled manner.
 She did snap at Basderic in the end, with an awesome monologue, but she didn't get up in his face to the point that I was wondering where Nick was to haul her off the guy.

 In that, I loved seeing the character grow without loosing her core.
-Sara does <em>not</em> take it well when women are abused.
+Sara does _not_ take it well when women are abused.
 I wonder if DB or Finn will catch on to that.
 Certainly Greg has.
 I can't decide if Nick noticed or not, or if he just accepts Sara for who she is and lets her run with it.
 <ul>
 	<li><a href="https://jorjafox.net/wiki/Code_Blue_Plate_Special">Recap</a></li>
 	<li><a href="https://jorjafox.net/gallery/tv/csi/season13/02blue/">Screencaps</a></li>